Bentz and Tyser Earn Academic Accolade

 Wyoming Returns Two Starters and Seven Letterwinners

 2013-14: Jack Bentz (pronounced Bents) continued to serve as a valuable reserve guard for Wyoming during 2013-14, while also helping with the scout team.
 He played in 18 games during the season, including four games with 10 or more minutes of action.
 His top performance was against Colorado State on March 8, as he posted two points and tied a career high with four assists in a career-high 22 minutes.
 Bentz finished the season with eight points, 15 assists, 11 rebounds and four steals, as he averaged six minutes per game.
 He shot 43 percent from the field on the season.
+In the classroom, he was named to the NABC Honors Court and the MW Academic All-Conference team.

 2012-13: Bentz played in a career-high 21 games for Wyoming during the 2012-13 season, including 11 of UW's 16 Mountain West games and each of the last 10 during the regular season.
 He notched his first career points against UC Santa Barbara on Nov.
 28, going 3-of-4 at the free throw line, and followed with a career-high four assists against Oklahoma Panhandle State on Dec.
 8. He tied his career high with three points against Nevada on Feb.
 13 and played a career-high 13 minutes against Colorado State on March 6.
 He finished the season with 19 points, 13 rebounds, nine assists and two steals while playing more than 10 minutes in four games.
 He also served on the scout team during the season.
 In the classroom, he was named to the MW Academic All-Conference team.